 Reasons for Boot Errors in Windows

 There are many reasons why you face boot errors in Windows.
 More often than not, boot errors in Windows directly result from your intentional or unintentional actions like deleting important boot files in the system drive (C:), removing the second operating system without first changing the boot record, modifying the boot record, boot file corruption, etc.

 Note: the below methods to fix MBR will work on Windows 7 and 8 too.

 Access Command Prompt from Windows Recovery Environment

 To fix MBR errors in Windows, you first need to access the command prompt.
-There are couple ways you can access command prompt even if you cannot boot into Windows.
-The first one is useful when you don’t have a Windows installation media like USB or DVD.
-The second method is useful when you cannot use the first method for whatever reason and have a Windows installation media.
+There are a couple of ways to access the command prompt even if you cannot boot into Windows.
+The first one is useful when you don’t have Windows installation media like USB or DVD.
+The second method is useful when you cannot use the first method for whatever reason and have Windows installation media.

 I will show both these methods.
 Follow the one that works for you and then proceed to fix Windows boot errors.

 Without Windows Installation Media